Jaimilit/CrossFit-Signup/README.md

 ## Content

-Information is fictional and created by me and I was inspired by my own CrossFit box.
+Information is fictional and created by me and I was inspired by my own CrossFit box [CrossFit Fabriken](https://www.cf-fabriken.com/).
-[CrossFit Fabriken](https://www.cf-fabriken.com/).
 This is my CrossFit box and my inspiration for this project.
 Though this information is in Swedish.
 They use an app called [Wondr](https://wondr.cc/en-gb/home) in which members book their own CrossFit sessions for the week.

 ## Media